spryker/spryker-docs/_internal/faq-migration-to-opensearch.md

 Yes, all SCCOS projects are already running Amazon OpenSearch Service, regardless of the engine version of Elasticsearch or OpenSearch you are currently using.

-## Can my project migrate to OpenSearch if I it's running Spryker Commerce OS on premises?
+## Can my project migrate to OpenSearch if it's running Spryker Commerce OS on-premises?

-Yes, you can enable OpenSearch until version 1.2 on premises, because OpenSearch is an open-source project that can be deployed and run on your own infrastructure.
+Yes, you can enable OpenSearch until version 1.2 on-premises because OpenSearch is an open-source project that can be deployed and run on your own infrastructure.

 ## If my SCCOS project is running Elasticsearch, do I need to prepare for the migration from Elasticsearch to OpenSearch?